SenaNurzhan/simpleSite/README.md

 # simpleSite
-Html, CSS, JS simple website with adaptation
+Html, CSS, JS site with adaptation and animation